cvitter/Riak-TS-Data-Modeling/Selecting A Partition Key.md

 * Queries that **only** require partition keys in their ``` WHERE ``` clauses will be faster than queries that add non-partition-key columns to the ``` WHERE ``` clause since non key fields require a second level of filtering **after** the virtual node performs the initial range scan on a partition.

+## How Big Should I Make My Quanta?

 ## What If I Don't Care What Time It Is?